"Halloween: The Curse of Michael Myers" Review

 Jamie's kid is apparently next on the Druids' sacrificial calendar, so she attempts to escape.
 Naturally, she pays dearly for this at the hands of her good ol' Uncle Mikey.
 However, the baby is safe, because Jamie stashed him away in a bus station bathroom (!) prior to her untimely demise.

-Jamie's child is soon discovered by the now-grown Tommy Doyle (yes, the same kid that Jamie Lee Curtis' "Laurie Strode" baby-sat in the '78 original), who lives across the street from the old Myers house -- which is now occupied by a dysfunctional family of unlikable Strode relatives, including Kara (Marianne Hagan) and her annoying son Danny (Devin Gardner)..., who is prone to visions of the Man in Black, asking him to "kill for me.".
+Jamie's child is soon discovered by the now-grown Tommy Doyle (the kid that Jamie Lee Curtis' "Laurie Strode" baby-sat in the '78 original), who lives across the street from the old Myers house -- which is now occupied by a dysfunctional family of unlikable Strode relatives, including Kara (Marianne Hagan) and her annoying son Danny (Devin Gardner)..., who is prone to visions of the Man in Black, asking him to "kill for me.".

 Tommy contacts the now-retired Dr. Loomis (Donald Pleasence, looking old and tired but still game) and convinces him that Michael's rampages are tied to the appearance of a particular constellation in the sky that's part of Druid legend.
 Apparently, it's Michael's "destiny" to kill the last remaining member of his bloodline...
 Jamie's child. (cue spooky music)